Record-breaking wave of coronavirus cases continues to sweep the nation

 The political differences over how to proceed were apparent Sunday in a contentious exchange between New York Gov. Andrew M. Cuomo, the Democrat whose state was one of the first to be leveled by the virus, and South Dakota Gov. Kristi L. Noem, the Republican whose state is in the crosshairs now.

-On ABC’s “This Week with George Stephanopoulos,” Cuomo said that “we’re coming up to the worst two months, I think, that we may have seen vis-a-vis covid.
+On ABC’s “This Week with George Stephanopoulos,” Cuomo said “we’re coming up to the worst two months, I think, that we may have seen vis-a-vis covid.
 You see the numbers going crazy all across this country, all across the globe.
 The scientists said this was going to happen.”

 Cuomo said, “Republican governors who were cowered by Trump’s philosophy to deny covid” will need to acknowledge the risks.
 “It’s going to be the states that denied covid that are now going to be paying the highest price,” he said.